-Caretech Holdings Plc ("Caretech") is an AIM listed leading provider of specialist residential care home and social care services, supporting adults and children with a wide range of complex needs in the UK.
+Caretech Holdings PIc ("Caretech") is an AIM listed leading provider of specialist residential care home and social care services, supporting adults and children with a wide range of complex needs in the UK.
 Caretech's core services provide for adults with learning disabilities, individuals who have or are recovering from mental illness, people with autistic spectrum disorder and people who have one or more physical impairments.
-It's children services cover assessment, residential care, education and fostering options.
-Caretech successfully completed the acquisition of Cambian Group Plc in October 2018 for £278.5 million, net of cash acquired.
-Following completion, the more diversified and enlarged company has been focused on integration of the two businesses and achieving cost synergies.
-CareTech now has a national presence with around 10,000 staff supporting some 4,500 vulnerable young people and adults.
-Despite the inevitable uncertainty created by the COVID-19 pandemic, the specialist social care services provided by Caretech remains vital in the UK and they are not experiencing any significant impact to trading at this stage.
-For the six months ended 31 March 2020 revenue increased to £208.5 million and underlying profit before tax increased to £25.5 million before acquisition related and integration costs.
-Sarossa's shareholding at 30 June 2020 was, and continues to be, 0.64% of the issued share capital of Caretech.
+Its children services cover assessment, residential care, education and fostering options.
+Caretech has a national presence with around 10,000 staff supporting some 4,500 vulnerable young people and adults.
+Covid-19 has highlighted the importance of having community based, high quality social care facilities to relieve the pressures on the NHS and Caretech has continued to ensure all of its service users receive high quality care in extremely challenging conditions.
+For the six months ended 31 March 2021 revenue increased by 16.5 per cent to £243.0 million and underlying profit after tax increased to £26.6 million.
+The revenue increase was primarily driven by organic growth, the acquisition of Smartbox in October 2020, and the transfer of adult's specialist services sites from The Huntercombe Group during the period for no capital outlay.
+The addition of Smartbox has been a significant milestone and adds a new division enabling digital technology to extend Caretech's Care Pathway.
+Smartbox is a market-leading creator of software and hardware that helps disabled people without speech to have a voice and live more independently.
+Sarossa's shareholding at 30 June 2021 was, and continues to be, 0.59 per cent of the issued share capital of Caretech.